kitajs/docs/what-is-kita.md

 Kita (`/ˈkitə/`) is a [meta](https://en.wikipedia.org/wiki/Metaprogramming) router for Fastify.

-::: tip Just want to try it by yourself?
+::: tip Just want to try it yourself?

 Skip to the [Quickstart](./quickstart) or head over to our [Migration Guide](./recipes/migration.md) to migrate your existing project to